typegoose/typegoose/docs/guides/error-warning-details.md

 If this Error is encountered, please open a [new Issue in Github](https://github.com/typegoose/typegoose/issues/new/choose).
 :::

+### Duplicate Option Definition [E032]

+Error: `Duplicate Option definition at [${duplicateAt.join(',')}] [E032]`

+Error Class: `DuplicateOptionsError`

+Details:
+The options at `duplicateAt` are defined, but only one can be used.

+This Error gets most commonly thrown when:

+- When option `discriminators` is defined both as a prop-option and as a model-option.

+This Error can be fixed by only defining one of the mention options.

 ## Warnings

 ### Type is not ${type}, but includes the following ${extra} options [W001]